dart-lang/site-www/src/_guides/packages.md

 ```

 The Dart runtime takes everything after `package:`
-and looks it up within the `.packages` file for
+and looks it up within the `package_config.json` file for
 your app.

 You can also use this style to import libraries from within your own package.